kuzeyatay/RYB-team-8-2025-Code/README.md

 - improve wait on crying level(fixed)

-- fix the outside screen boundry issue with some clever logic (maybe)
+- fix the outside screen boundry issue with some clever logic (maybe, haha fixed)

 - implement a viable test decision making algorithm(fixed)

 - Emergency stop button on every submodule if something goes wrong(especially the motor one)

-- fix the jittery display
+- fix the jittery display(fixed by embracing it)

-- press button to imitate improved.
+- press button to imitate improved.(fixed)